ezell38/CAD_Zell/README.md

 ### Reflection

-The one thing I needeed to fix while doing the assignment was when you're creating the holes in the deck you need to dimension it from the center of the board so regardless of the dimensions of the board it will still be the correct distance from the center.
+The one thing I needed to fix while doing the assignment was when you're creating the holes in the deck you need to dimension it from the center of the board so regardless of the dimensions of the board it will still be the correct distance from the center.

 ## Trucks